-Accreditation Council for Education in Nutrition and Dietetics
+Accreditation Council for Education in Nutrition and Dietetics the accrediting agency for the Academy of Nutrition and Dietetics

 September 1, 2021

 Copyright © September 2021, Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics (ACEND®).
 All rights reserved.
 No part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means, without the prior written consent of the copyright holder.
 Published in the United States of America.
 For more information on this document, please contact ACEND staff: